Stewartarmbrecht/my-solution/README.md

 cd my-sample
 code .
 ```
+3. Make the following find and replacements to update the solution to your desired setup:
+    1. **IP Address** - ```10.24.1.57 -> [Your Host IP]``` - To enable connectivity from physical devices to your Metro bundler you need to forward traffic from your host machines IP to your development container.
+    2. **Organization Identifier** - ```stewartarmbrecht -> [Your Company Domain]``` - This updates the app.config.ts to deploy the mobile app using an bundle identifier that will be associated with your company.

+### CREATE DEVELOPMENT CONTAINER
 3. Edit the forwarding ports for container.
 In the .devcontainer/devcontainer.json change the block below so that the IP Address matches the IP address of your machine.
 You can also change the port numbers that you want to use.